Total and dark mass from observations of galaxy centers with Machine Learning: Results

-A second important result is that, differently from the dETGs, which{, at least for \mtotre ,} clearly need 3 features to reach the ``accuracy plateau'', the nETGs and LTGs both seems to need only 2 features, i.e. the stellar mass and the \re, to reach the same plateau.
+A second important result is that differently from the dETGs, which{, at least for \mtotre ,} clearly need three features to reach the ``accuracy plateau'', the nETGs and LTGs both seem to need only two features (i.e., the stellar mass and the \re) to reach the same plateau.
 This finding has interesting implications, which we need to explore further, in particular, on the real galaxies (see \S\ref{sec:pred_real}).
-For instance, this might be a reflection of the strong correlation of the \ms\ and the \mdre, which scores the highest in the correlation matrix in Fig. \ref{fig: heatmap-simuonly}.
-However, this might be a partial explanation, as we notice that there is no direct connection of the feature ranking in Tabs. \ref{tab: DM-number of features and accuracy} and \ref{tab: DYN-number of features and accuracy}, with the correlation coefficients.
-For instance, for the TNG\_all sample in Fig. \ref{fig: heatmap-simuonly}, the second highest correlation of the \mdre\ is \sig, but this latter, as commented before, is the third feature kicking in the feature ranking.
-Finally, we stress, that in selecting the features bringing the highest gain in accuracy in Tabs. \ref{tab: DM-number of features and accuracy} and \ref{tab: DYN-number of features and accuracy}, in some cases the difference among features is rather small, meaning that some features are just as good as others to make accurate predictions.
-This become clear when moving to the features that score 4th or higher.
-On the other hand, for the features ranked below the 3rd, the feature ranking is rather robust (i.e. the 1st of the 2nd ranked features provide a larger gain in accuracy with respect to other features).
+For instance, this might be a reflection of the strong correlation of the \ms\ and the \mdre, which scores the highest in the correlation matrix in Fig.~\ref{fig: heatmap-simuonly}.
+However, this might be a partial explanation, as we notice that there is no direct connection between the feature ranking in Tables~\ref{tab: DM-number of features and accuracy} and~\ref{tab: DYN-number of features and accuracy}, with the correlation coefficients.
+For instance, for the TNG\_all sample in Fig.~\ref{fig: heatmap-simuonly}, the second highest correlation of the \mdre\ is \sig, but this latter, as commented before, is the third feature kicking in the feature ranking.
+Finally, we stress, that in selecting the features bringing the highest gain in accuracy in Tables~\ref{tab: DM-number of features and accuracy} and~\ref{tab: DYN-number of features and accuracy}, in some cases the difference among features is rather small, meaning that some features are just as good as others to make accurate predictions.
+This becomes clear when moving to the features that score fourth or higher.
+On the other hand, for the features ranked below the third, the feature ranking is rather robust (i.e., the first of the second-ranked features provides a larger gain in accuracy with respect to other features).

-An obvious conclusion of this ``feature ranking'' test is that the \mla s do not need all the features in Tab. \ref{tab: features and targets} to accurately predict the central total and dark matter content of galaxies.
-From Tables \ref{tab: DM-number of features and accuracy} and \ref{tab: DYN-number of features and accuracy} we can see that the combination of the 3 features [\re, \ms, \sig] is sufficient for all galaxy classes.
+An obvious conclusion of this ``feature ranking'' test is that the \mla s do not need all the features in Table~\ref{tab: features and targets} to accurately predict the central total and dark matter content of galaxies.
+From Tables~\ref{tab: DM-number of features and accuracy} and~\ref{tab: DYN-number of features and accuracy} we can see that the combination of the 3 features [\re, \ms, \sig] is sufficient for all galaxy classes.